MetOffice/CSET/docs/source/usage/workflow-installation.rst

    export CYLC_VERSION=8
    cylc --version  # Check version starts in 8

 You will then need to edit the configuration to set up your job.
-Start by making a copy of the ``rose-suite.conf.example`` file called ``rose-suite.conf``.
+Within the ``cset-workflow`` directory, start by making a copy of the ``rose-suite.conf.example`` file called ``rose-suite.conf``.
 This needs further amendments, which are done using `rose edit`_, a GUI configuration tool.
 Within rose edit go through the sections under "suite conf" and fill in the config.
 Rose edit can be opened with the following command from within the ``cset-workflow`` directory:

 .. code-block:: bash